 State Supplementary Payment – Only (SSP-Only).

-NOTE: Through the remainder of this Chapter, the term “cash assistance or benefits” includes SBP, Emergency Shelter Assistance, and SSP-Only
+NOTE: Through the remainder of this Chapter, the term “cash assistance or benefits” includes TANF, SBP, ESA, and SSP-Only

-DHS is responsible for verifying the SSN by comparing it with SSA records.
+DHS is responsible for verifying the SSN provided by comparing it with SSA records.
 This process is known as “validation”.
-The individual must cooperate to verify his number if it cannot be validated.
+The individual must cooperate to verify their number if it cannot be validated.
 See Section 950.32 , Validation.

-An individual may be sanctioned if he refuses to provide, apply for, or validate the SSN.
-See Sections 950.22 , Refusal to Cooperate in Applying for an SSN, and Section 950.321 , Failure to Cooperate with Validation Requirements.
+An individual is ineligible if they refuse to provide, apply for, or validate the SSN.
+See Section 950.22 , Refusal to Cooperate in Applying for an SSN, and Section 950.321 , Failure to Cooperate with Validation Requirements.